 Anne R. Kapuscinski

-Professor and Chair of Environmental StudiesSherman Fairchild Distinguished Professor in Sustainability Science
+Professor of Environmental StudiesSherman Fairchild Distinguished Professor in Sustainability Science

 My work stresses a systems approach to sustainability challenges, integrating across ecological, social, and economic domains of the problem, and currently focuses on integrated food energy systems.
 My prior research has examined the impacts of technologies—from dams and hatcheries to aquaculture and genetic engineering—on fish conservation.

 Johnson, K. A., G. Dana, N. R. Jordan, K. J. Draeger, A. Kapuscinski, L. K. Schmitt Olabisi and P. B. Reich 2012.
 Using participatory scenarios to stimulate social learning for collaborative sustainable development.
 Ecology and Society 17(2): 9.

 Dana, G., A.R.
 Kapuscinski and J. Donaldson.
 2012.
 Integrating diverse scientific and practitioner knowledge in ecological risk analysis: a case study of biodiversity risk assessment in South Africa.
 Journal of Environmental Management 98: 134-146.

 Hill, J.E., A. R. Kapuscinski and T. Pavlowich.
 2011.
 Fluorescent transgenic zebra danio more vulnerable to predators than wild-type.
 Transactions of the American Fisheries Society 140(4): 101-105.